coinmex/coinmex-official-api-docs/README_EN.md

 mind:
 * API Key

-* Secret
+* Secret Key

 * Passphrase

-API Key and Secret are randomly generated and provided.
+API Key and Secret are randomly generated and provided, Passphrase is set by user.

 ## Initiate a Request

 All REST requests must include the following headings:

-* ACCESS-KEY api key as a string.
+* ACCESS-KEY API Key as a string.
 * ACCESS-SIGN uses base64-encoded signatures (see Signed Messages).
 * ACCESS-TIMESTAMP is the timestamp of your request.header MUST be number of seconds since [Unix Epoch][] in UTC.
 Decimal values are allowed.
 * ACCESS-PASSPHRASE is the password you specified when you generate the API key.